 They might.
 If it’s useful.
 A retrospective is a great way to step aside and talk about the way you work with a little distance.

-They could have a board to visualize what’s going on.
-For stuff coming up next for example.
-Or things that is completed.
+They could have a board to visualize what’s going on, for stuff coming up next, for example, or things that are completed.

-If you want to see a project where this was done in practice (and you speak Swedish) check out Anders Löwenborgs talk at Agila Sverige.
+If you want to see a project where this was done in practice (and you speak Swedish), check out Anders Löwenborg’s talk at Agila Sverige.
 That project had no process.
-Just people that was very engaged in making a great product.
+Just people that were very engaged in making a great product.
 And a product owner that gave them permission and support to do what they (the team) thought was best to make things happen.

-Interesting enough the same company tried to run another in the same manner.
+Interestingly enough, the same company tried to run another project in the same manner.
 “Let’s do it like they did.”
-But that doesn’t work now does it.
-It’s not HOW you run it - it’s WHY you run it that makes a difference.
-Thanks Anders for the story and that last point.
+But that doesn’t work, now does it?
+It’s not HOW you run it—it’s WHY you run it that makes a difference.
+Thanks, Anders, for the story and that last point.

 Who is the hero in a mob?

 A team succeeds and fails as a team.
-No single person has made this happen but the parts has worked together to a better whole, greater than the parts.
+No single person has made this happen, but the parts have worked together to create a better whole, greater than the parts.

-The team is the heros or everyone in the team is the hero if you want.
+The team is the hero, or everyone in the team is the hero if you prefer.

-This doesn’t mean that we cannot allow greatness within the team.
-We need great people, the better we are the better we can help each other to reach our common goal.
+This doesn’t mean we cannot allow greatness within the team.
+We need great people—the better we are, the better we can help each other to reach our common goal.

 Never has this been better put than after a great evening for Swedish football.
-Sweden played England.
-Won 4 - 2.
-Zlatan Ibrahimovic scored all of the goals for Sweden.
-The last one was the most stunning goal seen on a Swedish arena in ages.
+Sweden played England and won 4-2.
+Zlatan Ibrahimovic scored all the goals for Sweden.
+The last one was the most stunning goal seen in a Swedish arena in ages.
 Maybe forever.

-Right after the game a TV-reporter rushed to the Swedish coached and asked: “How about that Zlatan?”
-The coach grew angry on the reporter:
+Right after the game, a TV reporter rushed to the Swedish coach and asked: “How about that Zlatan?”
+The coach grew angry at the reporter:

 It’s a team out there.
 You think he could win against England by himself?
-I’m proud over the team.
+I’m proud of the team.

 Conclusion

-I’m still struggling seeing a team ONLY doing mob programming.
-And this was not a blog post that was propagating for mob programming.
-I merely saw mob programming as an extreme form of team-work and that started to get me thinking about the implications of that.
+I’m still struggling to see a team ONLY doing mob programming.
+And this was not a blog post advocating for mob programming.
+I merely saw mob programming as an extreme form of teamwork and that got me thinking about the implications of that.

-Thanks to bunch of people that I have discussed this with during the week (Calle, Anders, Andy etc) and big thanks to Ville and Tobbe that got me thinking about this with their interesting presentation at Agila Sverige.
+Thanks to a bunch of people that I have discussed this with during the week (Calle, Anders, Andy, etc.) and big thanks to Ville and Tobbe who got me thinking about this with their interesting presentation at Agila Sverige.

 I hope this got you thinking too.
-Love to hear your thoughts below.
+I’d love to hear your thoughts below.